kpassapk/blog/content/posts/literate2.md

 ## Org-mode

-tarting as a note taker, [Org mode][org] is today used for agendas and GTD systems, writing Ph.D theses, and publishing blogs like this one.
+Starting as a note taker, [Org mode][org] is today used for agendas and GTD systems, writing Ph.D theses, and publishing blogs like this one.

 Superficially, Org mode is an outline system alla Markdown: